ksgwxfan/climate-parser/README.md

 ##### *Changing Data*

 A late addition to the script was the `corrections()` function.
-Once loading, follow the instructions that appear to make your corrections.
+After initiating the function, follow the instructions that appear to make your corrections.
 Upon finishing it will output a new CSV file.
 Enter `DONE` when finished.
 Then you can run the `clmtAnalyze()` function on the new csv.
   * The data you just changed is active with the shell session you're working in.
 The changes would reflect in some, but not all, of the stat functions in the script.
 So it is recommended to run the `clmtAnalyze()` function on the newly amended output
   * If you forgot to make note of the dates you were checking, no worries.
 This function prints a little report after you're done, documenting your changes
   * You may find it thorough enough to skip the spreadsheet and rely on the output of the function.